 We have all heard that mindfulness is good for us, but how do we not only learn how to do it, but find the time to actually put it into practice when we are all so busy and can barely find the time to do all the things we have to do?

 Ironically, this is when we need it most.
+There is an Old Zen Adage - You should sit in meditation for 10 minutes a day, unless you are too busy, then you should sit for one hour.
 Taking the time or making time to be mindful, to be in the moment and not running at a hundred miles per hour, letting our minds and our bodies enjoy the moment is the kindest thing we can do for ourselves.

 The mind is like water; when it is turbulent, it’s difficult to see.
 When it’s calm, everything becomes clear. – Prasad Mahesv